msang/haspeede/2020/README.md

 In this task edition, the dataset will be released with a password-protected zip archive.
 In order to get the password, please fill in this [form](https://forms.gle/BJQy6ciiXXtPCCJdA).

-The zip files include the development and test set for Tasks A and B in a TSV file, and the ones for Task C in a TXT file.
+The zip files include the development and test sets for Tasks A and B in a TSV file, and the ones for Task C in a TXT file.

 **18/09/2020** The **test sets** for Tasks A, B and C have been **released**.
 The password is the same as the dev set, there is no need to fill in the form twice.